sonic171717/undernourishment_prediction/README.md

 Misc -> old stuff that we will probably delete in the end

 Dataset Construction -> Steps and datasets that are needed to build our final dataset, combining climate, economics and conflict data

+Earth Engine Data Collection -> As the name suggests, python scripts that collect data from google earth engine